 Some say it is like giving birth to a child, some say it is worse _it is just horrible.
-Trying to push small pieces of stone out of your bladder, you would beg for the yellow drops of urine come after being frightened by seeing the red painful drops of blood dancing in the water in the toilet bowl.
-You would beg for it to come, for something that on a normal day you would flush down the toilet with disgust.
+Trying to push small pieces of stone out of your bladder, you would beg for the yellow drops of urine come after being frightened by seeing the painful red drops of blood dancing in the water in the toilet bowl.
+You would beg for it to come, for something that on a typical day you would flush down the toilet with disgust.
 I would have wished for death if I didn’t know it could be even more painful.

 Pain… That mystical force behind everything.
 Sickness, old age, death, and pain.

 What a day, and what a horrible night that followed… I remember the radiology room.
 How can I forget!
 Waiting for over an hour for my turn to come.
 I was there much earlier than most of the people in the waiting room, but they had to be treated first; emergency cases, they called them.
 I watched a pale young man in a wheelchair being carried in by a nurse.
 There were a man and a woman with him.
 The woman _could be his mother_ gave the young pail bag of bones a warm smile while he was waiting to go to the MRI room.
 A warm smile, as if it was his birthday.
 What else could she do!
 My first guess was that he had cancer.
 But I overheard that he had epilepsy.
 I couldn’t guess how long he had been sick, but he looked half dead.
 I thought I could even smell the dead flesh on his gray skin if I took a deep breath.